 - 5.6 Woodland is very limited with only two copses.
-Trees are found within the open fragmented hedgerows, increasing the general sense of tree-cover. - 5.7 This rural setting is highly valued by local people so, within the countryside, development will be limited to agriculture, forestry, recreation, tourism and other developments that are suitable for a rural location in accordance with national and local planning policies.
+Trees are found within the open fragmented hedgerows, increasing the general sense of tree-cover. - 5.7 This rural setting is highly valued by local people so, within the countryside, development will be limited to agriculture, forestry, recreation, tourism and other developments that are suitable for a rural location.
 From the 2017 Questionnaire, 92% of respondents consider that green areas around Stoke Golding and between neighbouring villages are very important or important.
 Additional tree planting adding to this cover would be encouraged.